Those are the names of our cats.

 Ringo has a white ring around his tail.
-So we could have called him Zafod or Odil, but we called him Ringo.
+So although we could have called him Zafod or Odil, we called him Ringo.
 He drifted in to our lives one summer roughly 13 years ago when he discovered we’d got 2 small kittens he could play with.

 “OK so I did ’em both a favour.
 Well, especially her!”

 “Did he say what I thought he said?” says Ella menacingly.